thumblemonks/riot/README.markdown

   1. 19.3: AssertionMacros#raises
   1. 17.8: AssertionMacros#equals
 1. Better error messages (maybe need to rename asserts to should for better readability)
+1. Perhaps: Multiple setup blocks in one context
 1. Perhaps: association macro chaining